 In 2010, we released our searchable data portal of one million past and present development finance activities from over 90 funding agencies.

-In 2016, the members of the AidData partnership came to an agreement that AidData would function moving forward as a stand-alone development research and innovation lab at the College of William and Mary.
+In 2016, the members of the AidData partnership came to an agreement that AidData would function moving forward as a stand-alone development research lab at the College of William and Mary.
 This re-structuring of legal and operational relationships supports the continued growth and success of AidData, Development Gateway, and Brigham Young University in their respective endeavors.
 AidData maintains strong working relationships with our co-founders Development Gateway and Brigham Young University, and these organizations will continue to support and contribute to AidData’s work, including as members of the AidData Center for Development Policy.

 With one foot in academia and the other in practice, our background allows us to create and test innovative solutions that lead to practical, concrete improvements in the field of development.